-How Protobi rounds percents and raw numbers
+How Protobi rounds raw and calculated values

-Updated at May 31st, 2023
+Updated at June 12th, 2023

 Protobi rounds using the following method which covers a lot of cases where rounding errors occur due to the limited precision of binary arithmetic.